Virtual Information Session

 The decommissioning project will include various components such as the removal and disposal of hazardous waste, decommissioning of the various equipment and facilities, demolition, soils and water remediation, continued monitoring and maintenance of the site.

-The main objective of the decommissioning project is to fully decommission and demolish the existing infrastructure and to restore the land to an open space condition with the majority of the Site held in perpetuity by Glencore as a vacant but fenced or partially fenced property with the potential for future industrial use.
+The main objective of the decommissioning project is to fully decommission and demolish the existing infrastructure and to restore the land to an open space condition with the majority of the Site held by Glencore as a vacant but fenced or partially fenced property with the potential for future industrial use.

 Brunswick Smelter and the Decommissioning Team are committed to decommissioning the site in a responsible manner, meeting all regulatory requirements and remaining respectful of the surrounding communities and environment.